Kabbalat Shabbat – Friday Evening Service

 By 7 PM, we conclude our welcome of this day of rest and celebration with – food, of course!
 Prayers for wholeness and peace bring us to the Kiddush table, Shabbat wine, delicious challah (braided bread), and a lovely array of appetizers, supplied each week by congregants – filling us for our Shabbat journeys homeward, or preparing us for a meal together as a community.

-The second Friday of the month services are at 8 p.m. with a beautiful Oneg (dessert meal) followed by leisure time for connecting and enjoying our collective company.
+- The third Friday night of the month services are at 7 :30p.m. and will be a Shabbat Rinah Service, with a beautiful Oneg (dessert meal) followed by leisure time for connecting and enjoying our collective company.

-We hope you’ll join us each and every Friday night as we welcome hors.
+We hope you’ll join us each and every Friday night as we welcome Shabbat.